-There were no outstanding or unvested RSUs as of January 1, 2023.
-During the Reporting Period, other than the RSUs representing 1,432,800 Shares granted in August 2021 which were voluntarily canceled by an employee as a result of his departure from the Company, no RSUs were granted, agreed to be granted, exercised, cancelled or lapsed under the Post-IPO RSU Scheme, and there were no outstanding or unvested RSUs as of December 31, 2023.
-The maximum number of Shares underlying all options and awards available for grant under the Scheme Mandate Limit was 30,640,240 and 30,640,240 Shares as of the Scheme Mandate Limit adoption date (i.e. May 17, 2023) and as of December 31, 2023, respectively.
+There were no outstanding or unvested RSUs as of January 1, 2024.
+During the Reporting Period, no RSUs were granted, agreed to be granted, exercised, cancelled or lapsed under the Post-IPO RSU Scheme, and there were no outstanding or unvested RSUs as of December 31, 2024.
+The maximum number of Shares underlying all options and awards available for grant under the Scheme Mandate Limit was 30,640,240.

 As no RSUs were granted under the Post-IPO RSU Scheme during the Reporting Period, the number of Shares that may be issued in respect of options and awards granted under all share schemes of the Company during the Reporting Period is nil.
-Accordingly, the value of the number of shares that may be issued in respect of options and awards granted under all share schemes of the Company during the Reporting Period is nil.
-Accordingly shares schemes of the Company during the Reporting Period is nil.
+Accordingly, the value of the number of shares that may be issued in respect of options and awards granted under all share schemes of the Company during the Reporting Period divided by the weighted average number of Shares in issue for the Reporting Period is nil.

-For further information of the Post-IPO RSU Scheme, please refer to "Appendix IV - Statutory and General Information - D. Post-IPO RSU Scheme" in the Prospectus, the circular of the Company dated April 22, 2021, April 13, 2022 and April 20, 2023 and the announcements of the Company dated April 27, 2021, June 4, 2021, May 18, 2022 and May 17, 2023.
+For further information of the Post-IPO RSU Scheme, please refer to "Appendix IV - Statutory and General Information - D. Post-IPO RSU Scheme" in the Prospectus, the circulars of the Company dated April 22, 2021, April 13, 2022 and April 20, 2023 and the announcements of the Company dated April 27, 2021, June 4, 2021, May 18, 2022 and May 17, 2023.